 Cat6 vs Cat6a: obviously 10GbE Cat6a cable has better network performance than 10GbE Cat6 cable.
 Cat6a 10GBASE-T cable using RJ45 connectors can deliver 10G performance of higher frequencies (500 MHz) and with longer link lengths (100 m) than that of Cat6 cable (250 MHz, 55 m).
 Compared with Cat6, Ca6a has more robust sheathing, which reduces alien crosstalk and improves signal-to-noise ratio.

-While Cat6 10gbase-t cable can support 10GBASE-T over distance between 37 and 55 meters depending on the alien crosstalk environment.
-But there is no 10GBASE-T application support assurance over short runs of Cat6 because alien crosstalk is highly dependent on cable density.
+While Cat6 10GBASE-T cable can support 10GBASE-T over distance between 37 and 55 meters depending on the alien crosstalk environment, there is no 10GBASE-T application support assurance over short runs of Cat6, because alien crosstalk is highly dependent on cable density.
 And the cable quality from different manufacturers can’t be guaranteed.
-Besides, Cat6 cable can’t make use of power-saving short reach mode.
+Only when you test it will you know if the Cat6 cable meets the specification.
+Besides, adopting Cat6 cable in 10Gbps can’t make use of power-saving short reach mode.
 Short reach mode can reduce power consumption by 1W per port when using Cat6 of 30 meters or less.
-So 10gbase-t cable cat 6 is not cost-effective and environment friendly for 10GBASE-T application.
-What’s more, Cat6 cable can’t dissipate heat as well as Cat6a 10gbase-t cable since cat6 10gbase-t cable has smaller diameter conductor.
+So 10GBASE-T cable Cat6 is not cost-effective and environment friendly for 10GBASE-T application.
+What’s more, Cat6 cable can’t dissipate heat as well as Cat6a 10GBASE-T cable since Cat6 10GBASE-T cable has smaller diameter conductor.
 Data center temperatures are increasing.
 At the same time, cable insertion loss also increases.
 This is not good for network performance.